US Dash Cam Laws By State 2024: Laws and Regulations

 Nevada

-In Nevada, it's legal to use dash cams, but only if you install them in a specific spot to not obstruct the driver's view – either the bottom corner of the windshield on the passenger side, or anywhere on your dashboard.
+In Nevada, it’s legal to use dash cams, but only if you install them in a specific spot to not obstruct the driver’s view:

 New Hampshire